malerba118/react-delta/README.md

 ### `useDeltaArray(array, options)`

 Determines the deltas of the values of the passed array.
-This is useful for watching many values at once.
+This is useful for observing many values at once.

-**Note**: Only the keys/values of the array passed during the first render will be observed.
+**Note**: Only the indexes of the array passed during the first render will be observed.
 If an array of greater length is passed after the first render, the extra indexes will be ignored.
 For this reason, it is recommend that you explicitly pass array indexes (eg. `useDeltaArray([props.foo, props.bar])` as opposed to `useDeltaArray(Object.values(props))`).

 #### Signature
 ```tsx